2023-q3-nw-project-accelerator/users-app-assessment/README.md

-## Getting started and submitting
-1. Fork and clone this repo
+1. clone the repo to local
-1. run `npm install` to install, then `npm start` to start.
+2. run `npm install` to install, then `npm start` to start.